 By eliminating these items (or adding them back to a company’s net income), EBITDA makes it easier to compare the financial health of companies with different capital structures, tax rates, amortization expenses, and depreciation policies.

-Learning how to calculate EBITDA is easy, and there are two commonly used EBITDA formulas.Option 1:Start with net income (the bottom line of the income statement), and then add back the entries for taxes, interest, depreciation, and amortization.
-Net income + Taxes Owed + Interest + Depreciation + Amortization = EBITDAOption 2: Alternatively, you can start with operating income (also referred to as operating profit or EBIT — Earnings Before Interest and Taxes).
+To calculate EBITDA, there are two commonly used EBITDA formulas.Option 1:Start with net income (the bottom line of the income statement), and then add back the entries for taxes, interest, depreciation, and amortization.
+Net income + Taxes Owed + Interest + Depreciation + Amortization = EBITDAOption 2: Alternatively, you can start with operating income (also referred to as operating profit or EBIT — earnings before interest and taxes).
 Operating income is the amount of revenue left after deducting the direct and indirect operating costs from sales revenue.
-If you add depreciation and amortization to operating income you get EBITDA.Operating Income + Depreciation + Amortization = EBITDA
+If you add depreciation and amortization to operating income, you get EBITDA.Operating Income + Depreciation + Amortization = EBITDA

 Pros and Cons of EBITDA